-Applying resilience thinking-an e-course

-•

-.

-Introduced by Maria Schultz, Sweden.
-Stockholm Resilience Centre Stockholm Resilience Centre advances research on the governance of socialecological systems with a special emphasis on resilience-the ability to deal with unexpected change and continue to develop.
+Applying resilience thinking-an e-course Introduced by Maria Schultz, Sweden.
+Swedbio at Stockholm Resilience Centre Stockholm Resilience Centre advances research on the governance of social-ecological systems with a special emphasis on resilience-the ability to deal with unexpected change and continue to develop.
 SwedBio's involvement focuses on the 'knowledge interface' role, facilitating connections across knowledge systems and cultures, including local and indigenous systems and cultures, and policy-making and scientific knowledge systems.
-This five-module e-course, 'Planetary boundaries and human opportunities: the quest for safe and just development on a resilient planet', has been developed to help practitioners and trainers build an understanding of and strengthen resilience assessments, which can then be adapted to suit local circumstances.
-The introductory brochure, 'Applying resilience thinking: seven principles for building resilience in social ecological systems', outlines seven principles of resilience, which are to: - Maintain diversity and redundancy - Manage connectivity - Manage slow variables and feedbacks - Foster an understanding of socialecological systems as complex adaptive systems - Encourage learning and experimentation - Broaden participation - Promote polycentric governance systems Each principle is presented along with an example of how it has been applied.
+A four-module e-course 'Resilience thinking for development practitioners - An introduction to Resilience Assessments', is being developed to help practitioners and trainers build an understanding of and strengthen resilience assessments, which can then be adapted to suit local circumstances.
+The course will introduce principles for building resilience, drawing on recent research as presented in the introductory brochure from Stockholm Resilience Centre.
+The seven principles of resilience outlined are to: - Maintain diversity and redundancy - Manage connectivity - Manage slow variables and feedbacks - Foster an understanding of socialecological systems as complex adaptive systems - Encourage learning and experimentation - Broaden participation - Promote polycentric governance systems Each principle is presented along with an example of how it has been applied.
 There are no panaceas for building resilience.
 All the principles presented require a nuanced understanding of how, where and when to apply them, and how the different principles interact and depend on one another.
 Before applying any of the principles, it is essential to consider what you want to build resilience of, and to what (e.g. fires, floods, urbanization).
 Simply enhancing the resilience of the existing ecosystem services in a landscape can entrench and exacerbate inequalities, such as where poor urban communities suffer the effects of flooding caused by agriculture or forestry activities on privately owned land upstream.
 Important trade-offs exist between different ecosystem services (e.g. crop production and biodiversity), and it is not possible to enhance the resilience of all ecosystem services simultaneously.
 With these caveats in mind, the seven principles provide guidance on key opportunities for intervening in and 'working with' social-ecological systems to ensure that they remain resilient and able to provide the ecosystem services needed to sustain and support the well-being of people in a rapidly changing and increasingly crowded world.
-Download the introductory brochure: 'Applying resilience thinking: seven principles for building resilience in social-ecological systems' Download the full book: 'What is resilience?
-An introduction to social-ecological research' Access the e-course: 'Planetary boundaries and human opportunities: the quest for safe and just development on a resilient planet' Using photography in CCRI projects by Ronnie Hall, UK Critical Information Collective (CIC) Photography is a powerful way of conveying information.
+Download the introductory brochure:

+'Applying resilience thinking: seven principles for building resilience in social-ecological systems' Download the full book: 'What is resilience?
+An introduction to social-ecological research' Access the e-course: 'Resilience thinking for development practitioners - An introduction to Resilience Assessments' Using photography in CCRI projects by Ronnie Hall, UK Critical Information Collective (CIC) Photography is a powerful way of conveying information.

 Communities and civil society organizations can use photography-even images taken with mobile phones-to create and communicate CCRI projects.
 For example, photographs can be used to: